 A brief interview of 15 minutes or less is probably the fastest way to capture all the drivers in one conversation.
 In case there might be resource constraints, a pre-recorded video requesting an answer to the 3 drivers can be an even faster solution.

 You can request the applicant to formulate the 3 factors (and other topics) in a short essay.
 As it might require some more dedication, it can delay the process, but it adds to the perception of the rigor of the admissions process.
 As an easier alternative, you might ask these questions directly in the application form.

 These elements can definitely boost your understanding of the applicant.
-You can combine them as you see them fit into your admissions process.
+You can combine them as you see fit into your admissions process.

-Coming back to Edurne, here is our advice: As she likes what she is doing and is keen to get a promotion, a Master in Digital Business will speed up this process.
-Graduated with a BA Degree, she qualifies for a Master's Degree.
+Coming back to Edurne, here is our advice: As she likes what she is doing and is keen to get a promotion, a Master's in Digital Business will speed up this process.
+Graduating with a BA Degree, she qualifies for a Master's Degree.
 Some Master's Degrees might require work experience but Edurne complies with this requirement as well.
-A Masters Degree has typically a lower tuition fee and is shorter so that Edurne can save money and time on the way.
+A Masters Degree has typically a lower tuition fee and is shorter so Edurne can save money and time on the way.
 Edurne can follow the content of a Master in Digital Business.
 She has personally experienced many of the concepts explained and can connect to them immediately.
 A BA Degree would start with very basic theories that might seem too trivial for working professionals.

 If you wish us to review your admissions process or book our related Admissions Process Optimization workshop for your team, check out our Workshops.